benhowell/benhowell.github.com/_posts/2014-08-21-your-financial-history-your-business.md

 ---
 layout: post
 title: "Your Financial History.
 Your Business."
-description: "Your financial history.
-Your business"
+description: "Unethical hiring practices include things such as enquiring about your financial history.
+Your salary history is none of their business"
 tagline: "people"
 category: people
 tags: [people, management, psychology, recruitment]